I have learnt about cognitive distortions and how to overcome them through cognitive behavioral therapy and have studied the topic in depth.

 Examples of Balanced Views:

-- I have worked hard and shouldn't have to many expectations of getting something in return.
+- I have worked hard and shouldn't have too many expectations of getting something in return.

 - I was kind to them and shouldn't accept anything in return.

-By overcoming any cognitive distortions or biases you may have, it may help you live a happier and more peaceful life.
+Overcoming any cognitive distortions or biases you may have may help you live a happier and more peaceful life.
 By making peace with yourself, you can save yourself from unnecessary stress and tension.
 Based on my own personal experience, I have noticed that many people including myself have been able to benefit from overcoming distorted patterns of thinking.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.